Rocky Fire: Progression

 By Monday, August 3, fire activity was expected to calm as an incoming weather system brought temperatures down and relative humidity up.
-In the afternoon, the Rocky Fire crossed CA 20 to the north, despite the firing operations and other preparations the previous day.
-The fire burned up-slope in a drainage near Cache Creek, creating a large plume that—in combination with a sudden wind shift—caused ember spotting up across the highway up to 1 mi away in Long Valley.
-The fire then proceeded to burn through a subdivision, destroying multiple structures, as it moved north towards Indian Valley Reservoir.
+In the afternoon, the Rocky Fire crossed Route 20 to the north, despite the firing operations and other preparations the previous day.
+The fire burned upslope in a drainage near Cache Creek, creating a large plume that—in combination with a sudden wind shift—caused ember spotting up across the highway up to 1 mi away in Long Valley.
+The fire proceeded to burn through a subdivision, destroying multiple structures, as it moved north towards Indian Valley Reservoir.

 On Tuesday, August 4, White House Press Secretary Josh Earnest said that President Barack Obama had been briefed on the fire by Lisa Monaco, one of his national security advisors, and that the White House would continue to monitor the situation.
-That same day, the National Interagency Fire Center ranked the Rocky Fire as the highest-priority wildfire in the country for additional equipment and personnel.
-By August 5, at roughly 69600 acre, the Rocky Fire's burned area was more than four times that of any other active wildfire in California, though only the portion of the fire perimeter that had burned across CA 20 remained uncontained.
+The National Interagency Fire Center ranked the Rocky Fire as the highest-priority wildfire in the country for additional equipment and personnel.
+By August 5, at roughly 69600 acre, the Rocky Fire's burned area was more than four times that of any other active wildfire in California, though only the portion of the fire perimeter that had burned across Route 20 remained uncontained.

-Despite the setback, by later in the week improved weather conditions allowed firefighters to double containment of the perimeter in two days.
-The number of personnel assigned to the Rocky Fire peaked at more than 3,500 people on August 6.
+Later in the week, improved weather conditions allowed firefighters to double containment of the perimeter in two days.
+The number of personnel assigned to the Rocky Fire peaked at more than 3,500 on August 6.
 This included hundreds of inmates in the California Department of Corrections and Rehabilitation system, earning $1.45–$3.90 per hour plus a bonus one dollar per hour for working on a fire.

 The fire was declared 100 percent contained on Friday, August 14.
 The total area burned in the fire was calculated at 69438 acres, adjusted down from 69636 acres by more accurate mapping.
 According to the National Interagency Fire Center, the cost of fighting the fire came to $46.1 million at the time, or roughly equivalent to $ million in when adjusted for inflation.